-Lamborghini Aventador review
+Lamborghini Aventador S review

-As a member of the exclusive V12 road car club it takes the ultimate performance car battle to rivals like the Pagani Zonda, Aston Martin DBS and Ferrari 599 GTO.
+As a member of the exclusive V12 road car club it takes the ultimate performance car battle to rivals like the Aston Martin DBS Superleggera and Ferrari 812 Superfast.
 It’s four-wheel drive, has active aerodynamics and ceramic brakes.
 Performance is staggering, while the bold looks are unmistakable and the cabin upmarket.

 Engines, performance and drive

-The wide tyres, stiff composite chassis and advanced suspension deliver huge amounts of grip, while four-wheel drive ensures all 690bhp can be placed on the tarmac.
+The wide tyres, stiff composite chassis and advanced suspension deliver huge amounts of grip, while four-wheel drive ensures all 730bhp can be placed on the tarmac.
 The weighty steering delivers decent feel and the turn in is very positive, and there’s no perceivable body roll.
-In fact the biggest problem with the Lamborghini Aventador is that its performance and handling limits are so high you really can’t get close to them on the road.
+In fact the biggest problem with the Lamborghini Aventador S is that its performance and handling limits are so high you really can’t get close to them on the road.

-MPG, CO2 and running costs
+MPG, CO2 and Running Costs

-With a price tag nearing the £250,000 mark, only the very privileged will be able to afford a Lamborghini Aventador, and thus running costs are unlikely to be at the top of the priority list.
+With a price tag nearing the £275,000 mark (and exceeding it if you opt for the Roadster S), only the very privileged will be able to afford a Lamborghini Aventador, and thus running costs are unlikely to be at the top of the priority list.
 Yet, despite an eight per cent power hike, the all-new V12 engine is around 20 per cent more fuel-efficient than the V12 found in the old Murcielago.

 Interior, design and technology

-The Lamborghini Aventador is one of the most dramatic cars money can buy.
+The Lamborghini Aventador is one of the more dramatic cars money can buy.
 Low, wide and aggressive, it attracts huge amounts of attention on the road.
 Its size, bold octagonal shapes and upward opening scissor doors are key features, but the razor sharp lines are driven as much by aerodynamics as they are by beauty.

 Practicality, comfort and boot space

 The offset pedals take a little time to get used to, as does the sheer size of the Aventador.
 Away from super smooth race circuits there’s a lot of road noise and the ride is very firm.
 At night, headlights from cars behind dazzle you as they reflect through the glass engine cover and tiny rear window.
 There is some luggage room behind the seats and there’s a small but deep boot at the front.

 Reliability and Safety

 Thanks to input from Audi, the flimsy switchgear and temperamental electrics of old are long gone.
 When it comes to safety the Lamborghini Aventador has stability control, ceramic brakes and an active rear wing.
-And if the worse should happen, the carbon chassis forms an incredibly strong safety cell, while side, thorax and knee airbags are standard.
+And if the worst should happen, the carbon chassis forms an incredibly strong safety cell, while side, thorax and knee airbags are standard.